 Inmarsat-4 (I-4) [Astrium]

-As prime contractor, Astrium will deliver both the platform (based on the high-power Eurostar-3000GM version of Astrium's Eurostar series) and the payload, including the on-board processor.
+As prime contractor, Astrium delivered both the platform (based on the high-power Eurostar-3000GM version of Astrium's Eurostar series) and the payload, including the on-board processor.

 |Type / Application:||Communication|

 |Equipment:||L-band payload (all); GAGAN payload (#F3); EGNOS payload (#F2); WAAS payload (#F3)|

 |Mass:||5959 kg (#1); 5958 kg (#2); 5960 kg (#3)|

 |Inmarsat-4 F2 (Inmarsat I-4 F2)||2005-044A||08.11.2005||SL||Zenit-3SL (2)|

 |Inmarsat-4 F3 (Inmarsat I-4 F3)||2008-039A||18.08.2008||Ba LC-200/39||Proton-M Briz-M (Ph.2 mod)|